Fiv3286/sprockell/README.md

+a fork of Sprockell for use in 2022-2023 PP final project

 # Sprockell
 Sprockell is a **S**imple **Proc**essor in Has**kell**.
 It was originally written by Jan Kuper at the University of Twente.
 It has later been extended to allow multiple Sprockells to be run at once, communicating via shared memory.